VashSan/wishmaster/readme.md

-			"parameter": "FollowerAlert",   // the scene item name in OBS, sound file name, text message depending on action "sceneTextSource": "",          // The OBS text source holding for new follower text "sceneTextPattern": "New:\n{Viewer}", // text pattern, where {Viewer} is replaced, for OBS text source "chatPattern": "Thanks {Viewer}",     // text pattern for chat reply "durationInSeconds": 3000,      // time span the scene item shall be visible and minimum time between other alerts "timeoutInSeconds": 0           // this alert can be triggered again after this timespan, if occurring in between it is dropped
+			"parameter": "FollowerAlert",   // the scene item name in OBS, sound file name, text message depending on action "sceneTextSource": "",          // The OBS text source holding for new follower text "sceneTextPattern": "New:\n{Viewer}", // text pattern, where {Viewer} is replaced, for OBS text source "bannerTextSource": "",         // The OBS text source holding a static banner text for alert history "bannerTextPattern": "{Viewer}",// text pattern, where {Viewer} is replaced, for OBS banner text source "chatPattern": "Thanks {Viewer}",     // text pattern for chat reply "durationInSeconds": 3000,      // time span the scene item shall be visible and minimum time between other alerts "timeoutInSeconds": 0           // this alert can be triggered again after this timespan, if occurring in between it is dropped